DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Modern-bank-reconciliation.md

     - Posting options (only 'Generate customer payment').
  - **Correction amounts** - Ability to enter correction amounts at time of matching Bank statement transactions to Bank transactions.

-## Migration
-See the following [link](Modern-bank-reconciliation-migration.md) for migration details.

 # Setup